-In that case, many travelers nowadays wouldn't put much thought into the health risks, and comparatively, those are minimal, but what they do have is still something to consider when booking your plane tickets.
+Many travelers wouldn't put much thought into the health risks that Latvia poses – and although the risk is minimal, what they do have is still something to consider when booking your plane tickets.

 Ticks are a pesky bug in Latvia (or anywhere in the world), but they are especially bad in the sense that they carry some not-so-friendly diseases in this region.